profgavinbrown/profgavinbrown.github.io/_pages/non-menu-page.md

 Scientific Philosophy
 -----

-I like the perspective on science put forward in chapter 3 of <b>Infinite in All Directions<\b>, by Freeman Dyson.
+I like the perspective on science put forward in chapter 3 of <b>Infinite in All Directions</b>, by Freeman Dyson.
 <b>Unifiers</b> are people whose driving passion is to find general principles which will explain everything.
 They are happy if they can leave the universe looking a little simpler than they found it.
 <b>Diversifiers</b> are people whose passion is to explore details.